thecarp/dactyl-keyboard/doc/options-main.md

 #### Parameter <a id="dfm-keycaps-error-stem-negative">`error-stem-negative`</a>

 Error on the negative components of stems on keycaps, such as the cross on an MX-compatible cap.

-### Section <a id="dfm-central-housing">`central-housing`</a>

-DFM for the central housing.

-#### Parameter <a id="dfm-central-housing-sections">`sections`</a>

-A series of coordinates in mm on the x axis.
-If a central housing is included and this parameter is populated, the program will produce additional model outputs where the central housing is sectioned off at the specified coordinates.
-Each piece is rendered standing on its plain crossection.

-The purpose of this parameter is to simplify the printing of a central housing piece by piece, with each piece standing on end to minimize the need for support.
-This is particularly useful when the central housing interface is irregular or the total length of the housing is greater than the vertical build volume of your printer.

-This feature provides no mechanism for joining the different sections after printing.
-In a thermoplastic, you should be able to join them by running a soldering iron along the interior seams between sections.

-Coordinates entered here are not reflected.
-When picking them out, consider that any bottom plates for the central housing, which are reflected, meet in the middle at x = 0.
-If you use `[0]` for this parameter, both plates and sections will meet on the same line, weakening the structure.

 ### Section <a id="dfm-bottom-plate">`bottom-plate`</a>